 You seem to be having some odd, “scary” thoughts that were never there before, this just adds to the anxiety, confusion, and perhaps torment happening for you in postpartum that you thought would be nothing but happiness and joy.
 It feels disappointing and unfair.
 You may find yourself asking, “Why am I struggling so much more than other new parents?” or “I don’t feel like I fit in with the other new parents”.
 It probably feels as though everyone else has this parenthood thing all “figured out”.
 What a lonely place to be and try to sort through.
 On top of all that, there is so much new parent guilt.
 Questioning whether you are doing things “right” or if you’re “enough” for your baby and/or family.

-So many questions and second guessing swirling around in your head, of course you’re anxious!
+So many questions and second-guessing swirling around in your head, of course, you’re anxious!
 Postpartum anxiety is difficult to move through.
 It all makes sense, and this new role you’re apart of is ripe for all these feelings and more.

 If you’re currently in a safe space, for yourself or your baby, this online course is a great starting point to get you ready with coping strategies.
 Finally, you can start to receive the relief you so desperately long for.
 Begin practicing postpartum mindfulness for perinatal mental health today!
 This is a great tool for parents experiencing new parent guilt and can help you discover better self-care for women.

 The great part about this online course is you can use the strategies and lessons immediately.
 Plus, you can work through the material at your own pace.
 Therapy may not always be a possibility, or perhaps you find you need a supplement to the work you are doing in session with your postpartum therapist.
-Click the link to the online course to find out all that’s included and get started today on the path to relief and a life that more closely matches what you always thought of after having a baby.
+Click the link to the online course to find out all that’s included and get started today on the path to relief and a life that more closely matches what you always thought of after having da baby.

 Start Learning Today with my Postpartum Anxiety Toolkit!

 Being a new parent is difficult.
-Perhaps, You want to enjoy all the milestones your child will complete, but you’re in need of you own postpartum care.
+Perhaps, You want to enjoy all the milestones your child will complete, but you’re in need of your own postpartum care.
 As a mother, you just want to be the best parent you can be.
-I understand this desire, which is why I created my online courses perinatal mental health.
+I understand this desire, which is why I created my online courses on perinatal mental health.
 Postpartum anxiety doesn’t always get the attention it needs in self-care for women.
 My goal with these learn at home courses, is that you’re able to use these mental health basics for postpartum anxiety and use them as the building blocks for self-care.
-At my Indiana and Texas online counseling clinic, I specialize in my perinatal care, EMDR for pregnancy and couples therapy.
-If you’re ready to begin learning more with an online course, start today with my learn at home program.
+At my Indiana and Texas online counseling clinic, I specialize in perinatal care, EMDR for pregnancy, and couples therapy.
+If you’re ready to begin learning more with an online course, start today with my learning at home program.